One of the most common causes of truck accidents is truck driver fatigue

 - Pass a commercial, semi, or tractor trailer truck on the driver’s side and never stay next to the truck for long.
 Find a safe way to pass the truck and create as much distance as possible.

-- Don’t cut in, especially when cutting in wouldn’t leave you ample space between your car and the truck.
+- Don’t cut in/ cut in front of a large commercial truck, especially when cutting in wouldn’t leave you ample space between your car and the truck.

 - Do not try to squeeze between a truck and the direction it is trying to turn.